gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In the past, the only way to ensure that Gradle ran one task after another was to add a dependency between those tasks.
 So if `Task A` must always run before `Task B`, you would say that `B.dependsOn(A)`.
 This has the added effect of forcing `Task A` to always run if `Task B` is executed.

 In some cases, `dependsOn` is not the correct semantics.
-A simple example is "clean" must always run before "build", but you don't always want to run "clean" whenever you run "build".
+A simple example is “clean” must always run before “build”, but you don't always want to run “clean” whenever you run “build”.
-For this use case Gradle now has "task ordering" rules, the first of which is `Task.mustRunAfter`.
+For this use case Gradle now has “task ordering” rules, the first of which is `Task.mustRunAfter`.
 This rule does not change which tasks will be executed, but it does influence the order in which they will be executed.

     task clean { ... }